demisto/content/Packs/ThreatGrid/Integrations/ThreatGridv2/README.md

 ### threat-grid-url-search
 ***
 Search urls.
-Please provide the URL in the format http://example.com:80/ .
+Please provide the URL in the format http://example.com:80/ (note that ThreatGris only support '.com' domains).

 #### Base Command